-4.After saving this file, go to the template design tool again and click File > New to create a new template.
+3. Click File > New to create a new template.

-9.When the report template is fully designed, click Save to save the output to a folder.
+8.When the report template is fully designed, click Save to save the output to a folder.

 Once you create the report template, you need to upload it back into Xtraction.